 Report and pictures of particle physics events in 2012-13 can be seen here (PDF).

-The next Particle Physics Masterclass will take place on 2nd April 2014, with similar activities, this year also being part of the international masterclass programme with links to other european schools as well as to CERN.
+The next Particle Physics Masterclass will take place on 2nd April 2014, following a similar programme.

 Please contact Lynne Long, our Schools Liaison Officer, to book places on this event.